 Jerry Barnes: ‘Day Break’ is understaffed, underfunded, and whoever works there will be publicly ridiculed, underpaid, overworked.
 Awful.

 Becky: I’ll take it.

 Rachel McAdams gives a fabulous performance as Becky Fuller (she makes coffee look tired) as a driven-to-the-point-of-insanity young producer who takes a job on a failing morning news show.
 Becky is too obsessed with the job (she barely has time for her adorable love interest) and can’t calm down, even when the show starts to do well (thanks to getting a curmudgeonly Harrison Ford to cooperate).
-When she is offered her dream job at The Today Show, she is faced with sticking with the show she built or moving.
-It’s a great film.
+When she’s offered her dream job at The Today Show, she’s faced with sticking with the show she built or moving on.